g012/l65/README.md

 l65 is a 6502 assembler, with libraries for Atari 2600 VCS and NES.

-lz80 is a Z80 assembler, with libraries for GameBoy SM83.
+lz80 is a Z80 assembler, with libraries for Game Boy SM83 and ZX Spectrum.

 l7801 is a NEC µPD7801 assembler, with samples for Super Cassette Vision, created and maintained by [@MooZ] (https://github.com/BlockoS).